holderbp/nlme_mcmc/README.md

 5. Edit the `data` module:
     * Set `project_name` to \<*projectname*\>
     * Specify the filename for import in `data_file`
-    * Identify the list of data-sets created by each evolve-model and the inverse mapping (evolve-model that creates a data-set) by editing the `data_sets` and `evolve_model` dictionaries within the `Data Handling` section.
+    * Identify the list of data-sets simulated by each evolve-model and the inverse mapping (the evolve-model that creates the simulation that is compared to a data-set) by editing the `data_sets` and `evolve_model` dictionaries within the `Data Handling` section.
+These mappings allow for the data to be compared to the model within the likelihood function, for a very general collection of data sets and models.
     * Within the `prep_data()` method, manage the import of the raw data file into a dataframe of standard form (with columns `['indiv', 'data_set', 'x_data_type', 'X', 'y_data_type', 'Y']`).
         - do this
         - and this